 We are all becoming more visual in terms of our thinking.
 The overflow of images we see on a daily basis, has created a need for more personal and authentic images that stand out from the crowd.

 Why does art matter to you?
 Why might it matter to the world?

-A hundred years ago, the life of an artist was probably more exciting and required more courage than being an artist does today.
+A hundred years ago, the life of an illustrator was probably more exciting and required more courage than being an illustrator does today.
 I think of all the revolutionary new approaches that were discovered in the last hundred years.
-Many artists were misjudged and ahead of their time.
+Many illustrators were misjudged and ahead of their time.
 They had no notion of the fame they would later receive.